gem5/website/_pages/governance.md

 Additionally, the gem5 community is committed to openness, transparency, and inclusiveness.
 Participants in the gem5 community of all backgrounds should feel welcome and encouraged to contribute.

-# gem5 Roadmap
+# gem5 Jira issue tracker
 ---
-The roadmap for gem5 can be found on [Roadmap](https://docs.google.com/document/d/1fv01HavfkIIqfcgZoKUpojkUKkWujxspRCcvS5cTfkk/edit?usp=sharing) page.
-The roadmap document details the short and long term goals for the gem5 software.
-Users of all types are encouraged to contribute to this document and shape the future of gem5\.
-Users are especially encouraged to update the roadmap (and get consensus) before submitting large changes to gem5.
+The [gem5 Jira issue tracker](https://gem5.atlassian.net) lists known bugs, feature and improvement suggestions.
+Those wishing to work on gem5 may browse issues and request assignment to the tasks they believe they can undertake.
+Users of all types are encouraged to open their own bug reports or put forward improvement suggestions.
+While contributions to gem5 may be made without first being logged in our Jira tracker, Jira is the project's primary way of prioritizing and managing work items for upcoming releases.

 # Roles And Responsibilities
 ---